fredericlemonnier/411/README.md

 Yelp business search api:
 https://docs.developer.yelp.com/reference/v3_business_search

-The external API calls are all moved to backend view.py file.
+The external API calls are all in backend views.py file.

 Technology stacks we use: